MixPayProtocol/legacy2.developers.mixpay.me/content/guides/integration/integration-verview.md

 ## Where does the money go?

-When you receive the customer's payment, you have two options to transfer the crypto assets into:
+When you receive the customer's payment, all the crypto assets will go into your Mixin Wallet.

-1. Mixin Wallet (default) ;
-2. MixPay Wallet.

-Through the API of MixPay, the crypto paid by the user is **settled directly to your Mixin bot, MixPay user, or Mixin Wallet.**
+Through the API of MixPay, the crypto paid by the user is **settled directly to your Mixin bot、your Multi-Signature account or your Mixin Wallet.**

 ## Where to view all the transactions?